acwkayon/kmeans/README.md

 $ pip3 install mlhub
 ```

-* To install and configure the package:
+* To install and configure the package(if have previous version, please `ml remove` first):

 ```
 $ ml install	davecatmeow/showcase-demo